What Is a Vanishing Deductible?

 What is a vanishing deductible in car insurance?

 A vanishing deductible is an optional endorsement that reduces your collision and/or comprehensive deductible by a set amount — usually $50 to $100 — for every policy period you complete without an at-fault accident or moving violation.
 Over time, your deductible can drop significantly, sometimes all the way to $0.
 It's designed to reward safe drivers financially at the moment they need to file a claim.
-Programs are offered by major carriers including Nationwide, Progressive, Liberty Mutual, American Family, and The Hartford.
+Programs are offered by major carriers including Nationwide, Allstate, Progressive, Liberty Mutual, American Family, The Hartford, and select AAA affiliates.

 How much does a vanishing deductible reduce per year?

 Most programs reduce your deductible by $50 to $100 per year.
-Nationwide and American Family each lower your deductible by $100 annually, while Progressive reduces it by $50 every six months — also equating to $100 per year.
-Liberty Mutual funds a $100/year reduction through a combined contribution of $30 from you and $70 from the insurer.
-Maximum total reductions range from $500 (Nationwide, The Hartford, American Family auto) to $0 (Progressive, Liberty Mutual in most states).
+Nationwide, Allstate, and American Family each lower your deductible by $100 annually, while Progressive reduces it by $50 every six months — also equating to $100 per year.
+The Hartford starts with a $150 initial reduction, then adds $50 per year thereafter.
+Liberty Mutual credits $100 per year with no hard cap, meaning your fund can grow beyond $500 with continued safe driving.

 What happens to my deductible credits if I switch insurance companies?